azharlabs/papert-code/docs/tools/mcp-server.md

 ## How to set up your MCP server

-Qwen Code uses the `mcpServers` configuration in your `settings.json` file to locate and connect to MCP servers.
+Papert Code uses the `mcpServers` configuration in your `settings.json` file to locate and connect to MCP servers.
 This configuration supports multiple servers with different transport mechanisms.

 ### Configure the MCP server in settings.json